Skip to main content

 You should disclose any underlying health conditions.
 If you give false information your application may get rejected or your contract may be affected.

-All sections of the form must be filled in.
-It must be returned to Occupational Health along with relevant immunisation information.
+You must fill in all sections of the form.
+Return it to Occupational Health along with relevant immunisation information.

 Attending the Occupational Health service

-• to attend for a medical assessment with the occupational health doctor
+• medical assessment from the occupational health doctor

 Confidentiality

-The fitness to work certificate is sent either to your manager, HR or the recruiting officer.
-This will be specified on the first section of the form before you get it.
+The fitness to work certificate will be sent to either your manager, HR, or the recruiting officer.
+The first section of the form shows who will receive it.

 The certificate outlines your fitness for the role and includes any recommendations.
 No medical details are disclosed.
 Your medical information is kept confidential with Occupational Health.